NARREDDYRISHITHA/NEXT-WORD-PREDICTION-USING-PyTorch/README.md

 ## Overview
 In this repository, you will find notebooks and code examples covering a wide range of topics related to deep learning and PyTorch, including:

+**1. Python:** Python is a popular choice for machine learning and natural language processing tasks due to its simplicity and extensive ecosystem of libraries.

-**1. PyTorch:** PyTorch is utilized to define the architecture of the neural network (LexiconModel) and to perform training and inference operations.
+**2. PyTorch:** PyTorch is utilized to define the architecture of the neural network (LexiconModel) and to perform training and inference operations.
 The model learns the probability distribution of the next word given the current word, which is crucial for generating predictions.

-**2. Numpy:** NumPy provides support for numerical operations on multi-dimensional arrays and matrices.
+**3. Numpy:** NumPy provides support for numerical operations on multi-dimensional arrays and matrices.
 It is used in the code to manipulate data efficiently, particularly in converting data into tensors, which are the primary data structures used by PyTorch for computations.
 NumPy helps in handling numerical data and performing computations required during the preprocessing steps and training process.

-**3. String Module:** In the next-word prediction model, the ‘string’ module is used to preprocess words by converting them to lowercase and removing punctuation marks.
+**4. String Module:** In the next-word prediction model, the ‘string’ module is used to preprocess words by converting them to lowercase and removing punctuation marks.
 This preprocessing ensures consistency in the representation of words, which is essential for the accurate modeling of word transitions and predictions.